Anticipatory Grief Counselling

 May Shift

-How Anticipatory Grief Counselling May Support You
+How Counselling Can Support You

 Anticipatory grief counselling offers a calm and collaborative space to explore what it is like to live with an impending loss.
-We move gently, guided by what feels most present for you in each session.

 Our conversations may include making room for grief while also attending to moments of connection, meaning, or rest.
-We may explore fears about the future, changes in relationships, or the emotional weight of uncertainty.
-For some, counselling offers space to reflect on legacy, love, unfinished conversations, or what feels important now.

-Anticipatory grief can also live in the body.
-Fatigue, tension, restlessness, or difficulty settling are common responses to prolonged emotional strain.
 Together, we notice these experiences with care, without trying to force change or resolution.

 My approach is collaborative, compassionate, and paced according to what feels right for you.
-Your boundaries are respected, and you are never required to share more than feels safe.

 What To Expect in Sessions